viktorinawhite/wyc/pages/about.md

 The images are from the University of Washington Special Collections' [University of Washington Yacht Club records](https://archiveswest.orbiscascade.org/ark:80444/xv784378).

 For full details of creating your own collection site, visit [CollectionBuilder Documentation](https://collectionbuilder.github.io/cb-docs/)!

-## About the Project

-This digital exhibit was designed to satisfy Viktorina White's Master of Library and Information Science capstone requirement.
-The project sponsor is John Bolcer, Walter L. and Rosemary S. Berg Endowed University Archivist, from the Unviversity of Washington Special Collections.